rdsq/cross-utils-js/README.md

 ## Get OS Name

-`getOsName` is a function to get the name of the OS the script is running on, works with Node, Deno and Bun
+`getOsName` is a function to get the name of the OS the script is running on, works with Node, Deno, Bun and browser if `browserAsOs` is set on `true` (`true` by default)

 Example: